 Enrolled in summer I or summer II

-- If you are planning to enroll in summer I or summer II, you must complete a summer financial aid application - available each spring semester on our Forms webpage..
+- If you are planning to enroll in Summer I or Summer II, you must complete a summer financial aid application - available each spring semester on our Forms webpage..

-- Awards for summer I and summer II may be limited to your remaining eligibility for the Federal Pell Grant, Federal Direct Subsidized and Unsubsidized Loans, Federal Direct Parent PLUS Loans, Federal Work-study and other grants.
+- Offers for Summer I and Summer II may be limited to your remaining eligibility for the Federal Pell Grant, Federal Direct Subsidized and Unsubsidized Loans, Federal Direct Parent PLUS Loans, Federal Work-study and other grants.

 Graduating in August or December

-If you are an undergraduate student graduating in August or December and you have been awarded Federal Direct Subsidized and Unsubsidized Loans for fall and spring, your loans will be adjusted to not include spring semester.
-The amount may also be reduced depending upon the number of credit hours you will be completing during the terms of enrollment.
+If you are an undergraduate student graduating in August or December and you have been offered Federal Direct Subsidized and Unsubsidized Loans for Fall and Spring, your loans will be adjusted to not include Spring semester.
+The amount may also be reduced depending upon the number of credit hours you will be completing during the semesters of enrollment.